helma-org/helma-swarm/README.txt

 HelmaSwarm
 ==========

-HelmaSwarm is a clustering add-on package that allows multiple instances of Helma to join into one virtual server.
-HelmaSwarm uses JGroups
+HelmaSwarm is a Helma extension that allows multiple instances of Helma to be combined into a cluster.
+It consists of three tools that plug into various parts of Helma:
-<http://jgroups.org> for the behind-the-scenes communication between Helma
-instances.
-HelmaSwarm provides three tools that connect into various parts of
-Helma:

   1) SwarmCache, which acts as a replacement object cache that propagates notifications of changed objects to other members in the swarm.